Share

 From surgical gloves, syringes and intravenous (IV) tubes to optical components, coronary stents and antimicrobial coating on medical equipment, plastics are being increasingly used in medical device applications because of their advantages such as lightweight, durability, cost efficiency, contaminant and chemical resistance, sterilisation capability, biocompatibility, and numerous design possibilities.

-Finding the top plastic medical device manufacturers
+Finding the top medical plastics manufacturers

 The information contained within the download document is useful for hospital administrators, physicians and surgeons, senior procurement executives, medical device manufacturers, distributors, engineers, technicians, and any other individual involved in the production, operation and maintenance of medical devices.